Bengal Sultanate: Ilyas Shahi Dynasty

-Shamsuddin Ilyas shah led the first military engagement and led a successful campaign against the Kamarupa kingdom in present-day Assam, being the first Muslim king to capture Guwahati.
+Shamsuddin Ilyas Shah led the first military engagement and led a successful campaign against the Kamarupa kingdom in present-day Assam, being the first Muslim king to capture Guwahati.

 The invasion of Assam by Sikandar Shah (son of Shamsuddin Ilyas Shah) weakened Indranarayan.
 Though Shah had to retreat from central Assam because of an attack on Bengal by Firuz Shah Tughlaq, Indranarayana was sufficiently damaged that a Bhuyan from Darrang, Arimatta, was able to usurp power.
 (Note: Indranarayan's inability to resist the Muslims paved the way for the rise of the Bhuyans.
-Indeed, one of them, Arimatta or Sasanka became so ambitious that he killed Indranarayan and usurped the throne of Kamata.)
+Indeed, one of them, Arimatta or Sasanka, became so ambitious that he killed Indranarayan and usurped the throne of Kamata.)

 Habshi Conquest of Assam

-Shamsuddin Muzaffar Shah, the last ruler of the Habshi dynasty defeated the Kamata Kingdom of Assam.
-He developed an army of 40,000 soldiers; recruiting thousands of Afghans and 5,000 Abyssinians.
+Shamsuddin Muzaffar Shah, the last ruler of the Habshi dynasty, defeated the Kamata Kingdom of Assam.
+He developed an army of 40,000 soldiers, recruiting thousands of Afghans and 5,000 Abyssinians.
 In 896 AH (1490–1491 AD), he constructed a mosque in Gangarampur, adjacent to the Dargah of Makhdum Mawlana Ata.
-On 30 December 1492, his governor Khurshid Khan established a Jama Mosque near Nawabganj on the banks of the Mahananda River.
+On 30 December 1492, his governor, Khurshid Khan, established a Jama Mosque near Nawabganj on the banks of the Mahananda River.
 He defeated the Kamata Kingdom in battle and conquered their territory in the year 898 AH (1492–93 AD) and subsequently issued coins bearing Kamata Mardan 898.

-The Panbari Mosque built by Sultan Husain Shah to after the successful Conquest of Kamata.
+The Panbari Mosque, built by Sultan Husain Shah after the successful conquest of Kamata.

 Hussein Shah's conquest

 During Husain Shah's rule, Bengali control over Assam reached its zenith.
 Under the military command of Shah Ismail Ghazi, the Bengali army overthrew the Kamata Kingdom's Hindu Khen dynasty in 1498.
 In 1499, Husain Shah's general Shah Ismail Ghazi led an expedition to the Kamata Kingdom.
-Husain Shah's army imprisoned King Nilambar of Kamata, pillaged the capital city and annexed the territory up to Hajo.
+Husain Shah's army imprisoned King Nilambar of Kamata, pillaged the capital city, and annexed the territory up to Hajo.
 The victory was publicly recorded in an inscription at Malda.